Ram (film): Filming

 During the pandemic break, Jeethu increased the scope of the film and expanded it into a two-part film, with both parts planning to be shot back-to-back.
 In the meantime, Jeethu directed three more films—Drishyam 2, 12th Man, and Kooman, between 2021 and 2022.
 In May 2022, Jeethu said that they are conducting location scouting in the Middle East and the UK that month.
 In July, the crew scouted in England and North Africa.

 After a two-year seven months production delay, filming resumed the film.
 These portions featured Mohanlal, Indrajith, and Trisha.
 The filming schedule in London was deferred due to the death of Queen Elizabeth II on 8 September 2022, four days before production was set to begin.
 Filming eventually resumed that month.
 American stunt director Peter Pedrero choreographed the action sequence for the London shoot.
 The schedule was completed in October 2022.
 Following that, there was a 3-day shoot in Ernakulam.
 In the first week of December, the crew traveled to Morocco for the next phase of filming.
 The Moroccan schedule was wrapped on 23 December 2022.

 The film has pending schedules in Tunisia, the UK, and Delhi.
 According to Jeethu, it may have a schedule in Israel too.

 Music

-Vishnu Shyam composed the film's music.
-Ram was his debut work as a music director, even though his second film Kooman was released ahead of it.
-The lyrics for the songs were written by Vinayak Sasikumar.
+The soundtrack is composed by Vishnu Shyam.
+Ram marks his debut work as a music director, although his second film Kooman (also directed by Jeethu) was released ahead of it.
+The lyrics are written by Vinayak Sasikumar.